 Curried Tomato-Potato Soup

-1/2 teaspoon each: ground cinnamon, cloves and turmeric
+- 1/2 teaspoon each: ground cinnamon, ground cloves, & ground turmeric

-1/3 cup dry red wine (such as Cabernet Sauvignon, Pinot Noir, Syrah, or Zinfandel)
+- 1/3 cup dry red wine like Cabernet Sauvignon, Pinot Noir, Syrah, or Zinfandel

 - Coat the bottom of a large soup pot with olive oil and place it over medium-low heat.